BradleyMatera/Port3/dependencies.md

 C2 --> C2A["import Link from 'next/link';"]
 C2 --> C2B["import { useRouter } from 'next/navigation';"]

+C --> C3[./components/ui/dropdown.tsx]
+C3 --> C3A["Creates dropdown menu for playlist selection"]

 %% Hooks folder
 D --> D1[./hooks/useSpotifyAuth.ts]
-D1 --> D1A["import { useEffect, useState } from 'react';"]
+D1 --> D1A["Handles Spotify token retrieval and management"]

 D --> D2[./hooks/use-toast.ts]
-D2 --> D2A["import { useToast } from 'some-toast-library';"]
+D2 --> D2A["Toast notifications for user feedback"]

 %% Lib folder
 E --> E1[./lib/utils.ts]
-E1 --> E1A["export async function fetchData(url: string) {...};"]

-%% Server folder
-F --> F1[./server/controllers/authentication_controller.js]
-F1 --> F1A["import { generateToken } from '../utils/token';"]

-F --> F2[./server/routes/auth.js]
-F2 --> F2A["import { Router } from 'express';"]
-F2 --> F2B["import { login, logout } from '../controllers/authentication_controller';"]
+E1 --> E1A["Utility functions for API calls and formatting"]

 %% Utils folder
-G --> G1[./utils/index.ts]
+F --> F1[./utils/index.ts]
-G1 --> G1A["export function generateRandomString(length: number): string {...};"]
+F1 --> F1A["Reusable helper functions for various tasks"]

 %% Styles folder
-H --> H1[./styles/globals.css]
+G --> G1[./styles/globals.css]
+G1 --> G1A["Contains TailwindCSS styles and global customizations"]

 %% Public folder
-I --> I1[./public/placeholder.jpg]
+H --> H1[./public/placeholder.jpg]
-I --> I2[./public/spotify-logo.svg]
+H --> H2[./public/spotify-logo.svg]

 %% Config files
-L --> L1[./next.config.mjs]
+J --> J1[./next.config.mjs]
-L1 --> L1A["module.exports = {...};"]
+J1 --> J1A["Enables React Strict Mode and custom domains for images"]

-L --> L2[./tailwind.config.ts]
+J --> J2[./tailwind.config.ts]
-L2 --> L2A["module.exports = {...};"]
+J2 --> J2A["Customizes TailwindCSS theme and plugins"]

 %% README and Designs
-L --> M1[./README.md]
+K --> K1[./README.md]
-J --> J1[./Designs/Home.png]
+I --> I1[./Designs/Profile.png]
 ```

-# Project Structure Documentation
+## Project Structure Documentation

-## File Organization Overview
+### File Organization Overview

 1. **Main Files in the Project**
-   * The top-level node represents all the primary files and directories in your project, like app, components, server, and lib.
-Each file is shown as a node, with arrows pointing to other files it depends on.
+   * The project root contains primary directories such as `app`, `components`, `hooks`, `lib`, `server`, and `utils`, each housing critical application logic.
+Each file within these directories interacts with others to build the full functionality of the application.

 2. **App Directory**
-   * This is the main entry point for your Next.js application.
-For instance:
+   * This directory is the entry point of the Next.js application.
+It structures the routing system and contains dynamic and static pages.
-   * app/music-search/page.tsx depends on React imports like useState and useEffect, and components like Button from the UI folder.
+   * `app/music-search/page.tsx`: Handles music search functionality using React hooks like `useState` and `useEffect`.
+It incorporates UI elements like buttons from the `ui` folder for a seamless user interface.
-   * app/profile/profile-client.tsx uses external libraries like lucide-react and next/image to render user data.
+   * `app/profile/profile-client.tsx`: Renders user data by leveraging libraries such as `lucide-react` for icons and `next/image` for optimized images.
+It manages authenticated user data retrieved via `next-auth`.

 3. **Component Dependencies**
-   * Components like bottom-nav.tsx are imported across multiple files (e.g., in app/profile/page.tsx and app/layout.tsx).
-This shows shared UI elements, such as the bottom navigation bar, being reused throughout the project.
+   * Shared components ensure consistency and reusability across the application.
+   * `components/layout/bottom-nav.tsx`: Implements a reusable bottom navigation bar, imported by `layout.tsx` and various pages to provide consistent navigation.
+   * `components/ui/button.tsx`: Defines a customizable button component used throughout the app for consistent styling and behavior.

-4. **Backend Connections**
+4. **Authentication and Backend Connections**
-   * In the server folder, files like authentication_controller.js interact with routes/auth.js to manage authentication logic.
-These are tightly coupled with environment variables (SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET) defined in .env.
+   * Authentication logic and backend integrations are handled efficiently.
+   * `app/api/auth/[...nextauth]/route.ts`: Configures `NextAuth` with providers like Spotify to manage user authentication securely.
+   * `server/controllers/authentication_controller.js` and `server/routes/auth.js`: Handle backend logic for login and logout, tightly integrated with the frontend.

 5. **Utility Files**
-   * Shared logic, like generating random strings or utility functions, is stored in the utils folder.
-These utilities are imported wherever needed, ensuring code reusability.
+   * The `utils` folder centralizes reusable logic.
+   * `utils/index.ts`: Contains helper functions like `generateRandomString`, used for secure token generation and API query construction.
+   * Utility functions ensure consistency and reduce redundancy across different parts of the codebase.

 6. **Public Assets**
-   * Static files (e.g., images and logos in the public folder) are referenced by UI components and rendered directly in the app.
+   * The `public` folder stores static assets.
+   * Includes images and SVGs used across the app, like the Spotify logo and placeholder images.
+   * Public assets are directly referenced in UI components for optimized rendering.

+7. **Styling and Themes**
+   * The `styles` folder holds global and component-specific styles.
+   * `styles/globals.css`: Centralizes TailwindCSS configurations and custom themes, ensuring a cohesive design system.

-7. **Frontend and Backend Interactions**
+8. **Frontend and Backend Interactions**
-   * The app/api/auth/spotify/route.ts file connects the frontend to Spotify's API for authentication.
-It ensures the app and backend communicate seamlessly.
+   * Seamless communication between the frontend and backend is achieved through API routes.
+   * `app/api/auth/spotify/route.ts`: Facilitates frontend interaction with Spotify’s API, handling token exchanges and user data retrieval.
+   * These routes ensure secure and efficient data flow, leveraging Next.js serverless functions.

+9. **Hook Implementations**
+   * Custom hooks enhance functionality.
+   * `hooks/useSpotifyAuth.ts`: Manages Spotify token retrieval and refresh logic, ensuring persistent authentication.
+   * `hooks/use-toast.ts`: Provides a toast notification system for user feedback across different components.

+10. **Designs and Documentation**
+    * The `Designs` folder includes visual references for the app’s layout, aiding in consistency during development.
+    * Documentation files, like `README.md`, provide developers with guidelines and project structure explanations.